-For Option 2 £50 deposit Chromebooks these devices are owned by the school, and may be sent off for repair or repaired in house.
-If a student who has paid a £50 deposit damages the Chromebook, then the repair cost will be deducted from the deposit and only what remains will be returned at the end of the loan.
+For Option 2 £60 deposit Chromebooks these devices are owned by the Academy, and may be sent off for repair or repaired in house.
+If a student who has paid a £60 deposit damages the Chromebook, then the repair cost will be deducted from the deposit and only what remains will be returned at the end of the loan.

 What happens if the Chromebook, case or charger is lost or stolen?

 The warranty period included with the Chromebook is 36 months.
-However as it starts when the Chromebooks are purchased/activated, the time taken to setup the Chromebooks before handout means some of the warranty time is already used up.
+However the time taken to setup the Chromebooks before handout means a small amount of the warranty time is already used up.